lubeda/EsphoMaTrix/README.md

 ## Integration in Home Assistant

 To control your display it has to be integrated in Home Assistant.
-Then it provides at least three services, all prefixed with the configured `devicename` e.g. "ehmtx".
-See the [sample yaml](https://github.com/lubeda/EsphoMaTrix/blob/main/ehmtx32.yaml) for the default services, but you can add your own.
+Then it provides a number of services, all prefixed with the configured `devicename` e.g. "ehmtx".
+See the default services marked as **(D)** [below](https://github.com/lubeda/EsphoMaTrix#services), but you can add your own.

 ### Use the light component